zubinchopra/portaldocs/portal-sdk/templates/portalfx-data-dataviews.md

 * Adjust polling interval when the part is not on the screen
 * Automatically dispose of data when the blade containing the part is closed

 Creating a `DataView` does not result in a data load operation from the server.
-The server is only queried when the `fetch` operation of the view is invoked, as in the following example.
+The server is only queried when the `fetch` operation of the view is invoked, as in the code located at

-`<dir>Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts`
+`<dir>Client\V1\MasterDetail\MasterDetailBrowse\ViewModels\MasterViewModels.ts` and  in the following example.

 ```ts
 public onInputsSet(inputs: any): MsPortalFx.Base.Promise {
     return this._websitesQueryView.fetch({ runningStatus: inputs.filterRunningStatus.value });
 }
 ```

 The `runningStatus` is a filter which will be applied to the query.
-This allows several views to be created over a single cache, each presenting a potentially different data set.
+This allows several views to be created over a single cache, each of which presents a potentially different data set.

-## Observable map & filter
+### Observable map & filter

 In many cases, the developer may want to shape the extension data to fit the view to which it will be bound.
 Some cases where this is useful are as follows.